Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: An Essay on PSF

 where ${\tilde \cdot}$ is Fourier transform.
 See Section~2.1 of \citet{2011ApJ...741...46R} for the {\sc Imcom} Fourier transform notation, which is adopted throughout this work.
 In practice, Equation~(\ref{eq:T_solution}) is computed based on discrete arrays (see Section~\ref{ss:setup} for the setup in this work) using fast Fourier transform (FFT).
 Since both Equations~(\ref{eq:single-slit}) and (\ref{eq:gaussian}) are symmetric (i.e., even functions), the imaginary parts of their Fourier transforms should be zero, and the non-zero values due to numerical errors are zeroed out.
 Furthermore, the integer-frequency modes of ${\tilde G} \cdot {\tilde \Pi}$ can be exactly zero, invalidating the division in Equation~(\ref{eq:T_solution}).
 Since ${\tilde \Gamma}$ is also a Gaussian function and decreases sharply at large $|x|$, high-frequency modes with $|\upsilon| > 1$ cycle per pixel are also zeroed out.
 Such zeroing-out operations have basically no impact on the resulting $T$ field.

 Figure~\ref{fig:psfs_1d} presents $G$ (blue dashed), $G * \Pi$ (orange solid), $\Gamma$ (green dash-dotted), and $T$ (red dotted) in three different ways.
 In real space (upper panel), we see that the first dark fringe of $G$ reaches zero but is smeared out in $G * \Pi$; the first bright fringe (the central one is considered the ``zeroth'') is more significant than usual due to linear obscuration. $\Gamma$ is wider than $G$ and $G * \Pi$ in terms of both FWHM (better seen in the upper panel) and half-light radius (better seen in the middle panel).
 In Fourier space (lower panel), it is clear that ${\tilde T}$ is the ratio between ${\tilde \Gamma}$ and ${\tilde G} \cdot {\tilde \Pi}$ because of Equation~(\ref{eq:T_solution}).
+Note that in 2D, the phenomenon of the modulation transfer function (magnitude of the Fourier transform of the PSF as a function of frequency) going down, then back up, and then down again is also possible, but it is not as pronounced as in the 1D case.
+At typical obscurations, it usually manifests as a ``shoulder'' rather than a ``trough'' like that at $u \sim 0.25$ cycle per pixel in Figure~\ref{fig:psfs_1d}.
+This difference might be important for some of the parameter choices.